Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

 1. **Regular Assessment**: Implement regular evaluations of collaboration outcomes against established Key Performance Indicators (KPIs) to identify areas for improvement and maintain ongoing effectiveness.
 These evaluations will be scheduled quarterly.
 1. **Respect Intellectual Property**
-   - Ensure that all contributions from AI and human collaborators are properly attributed and safeguarded under existing copyright laws while promoting mutual recognition of creative efforts.
+   - Ensure that both AI and human contributions are appropriately attributed and protected under existing copyright laws.

 2. **Promote Ethical Collaboration: Adhere to ethical standards that prevent misuse of AI capabilities and ensure transparency in the collaboration process.**
    - Adhere to ethical standards that prevent misuse of AI capabilities and ensure transparency in the collaboration process.